There are a number of ways to share a rented home. Each arrangement has different obligations you need to follow.

 - if the total number of occupants would exceed any local council rules and regulations

 - if the person being proposed is listed on a tenancy database

-- if they reasonably believe it would result in the premises being overcrowded.
+- if they reasonably believe it would result in the property being overcrowded.

-If your request is refused, and you believe the decision is unreasonable, you can apply to the Tribunal to hear your case.
+If a tenant’s request is refused, and they believe the decision is unreasonable, they can apply to the Tribunal to hear their case.

-You cannot be charged by the landlord or agent for a sub-let or co-tenancy.
-The same rules for rent increases apply.
+A tenant cannot be charged by the landlord or agent for a sub-let or co-tenancy.

 Changing bond records

 Co–tenants can pass bond money between themselves.